apsdsm/datahelpers/README.md

 ### AssetPostProcessor class

-This class provides helper methods that allow a user created AssetPostprocessor to easily validate and import data contained in tabular data storage file types (like an excel document or a TSV file).
+This class provides helper methods that allow a user created AssetPostprocessor to easily validate and import data contained in Excel documents.

 The user created postprocessor calls the helper class's `Import` method, providing the type references for an asset type, an importer type, and a validator type.